miguelinux314/experiment-notebook/docs/_sources/analyzing_data.rst.txt

 .. figure:: _static/analysis_gallery/filtered_ScalarNumericJointAnalyzer-columns_Color__Origin__Price-table.png

-Also, you can select a column or a row as reference, by passing the `reference_group` parameter to :meth:`enb.aanalysis.ScalarNumericJointAnalyzer.get_df`.
+* You can select a column or a row as reference, by passing the `reference_group` parameter to :meth:`enb.aanalysis.ScalarNumericJointAnalyzer.get_df`.
 You can control whether the reference group is shown or not by modifying the `show_reference_group` of your |ScalarNumericJointAnalyzer| instance.

+* You can pass `highlight_best_col="low"` or highlight_best_col="high"
+  to :meth:`enb.aanalysis.ScalarNumericJointAnalyzer.get_df` to automatically highlight the best (lowest or highest) value in each row.
+Conversely, you can use `highlight_best_row="low"` or `highlight_best_row="high"` to highlight the best value in each column.

 .. _sec_grouping: